-The online RN-to-BSN degree program from Widener University empowers you with the flexibility to continue your career while furthering your education, and allows you to put your coursework into action.
+The online RN-to-BSN degree program from Widener University empowers you with the flexibility to continue your nursing career while furthering your education.
+From the start, you'll be able to put your coursework into action.

 Expand Your Knowledge.
 Elevate Your Nursing Career.

 For many years, an associate degree has been sufficient to get many nursing jobs with great hospitals and other medical centers, but that is no longer the case.